Defense of the Wola cemeteries: Concept of evacuation to Kampinos

 As a result of the fierce fighting between August 5 and 7, the strength of the Radosław Group dwindled to about 1,000 soldiers.
 Ammunition shortages were becoming apparent.
 At the same time, the loss of the Wola artery put Kedyw in a very difficult tactical situation.
 The Radosław Group was cut off from the city center and, from August 7, it essentially fought in isolation.
 Although contact with the Old Town was still maintained, the presence of strong enemy outposts in the ghetto ruins and the growing activity of the Germans on Kedyw's previously calm northern flank made the group's command seriously consider the threat of imminent encirclement.
 Despite this, Radosław Group units defended the cemetery area for 4 more days.
 This turn of events was the result of Radosław's concept of evacuating to the Kampinos Forest.
 As early as August 5, the Kedyw commander had concluded that continuing the fight in Warsaw would doom his elite group, composed of experienced sabotage soldiers and select young scouts, to senseless destruction.
 Radosław demanded that Kedyw be spared the exhausting street fights and withdrawn through Powązki to nearby Kampinos.
-There, the group would join Home Army forest units and, after receiving Allied airdrops of weapons and ammunition, could effectively harass the rear of the German units fighting in Warsaw.
+There, the group would join the Home Army forest units of the Kampinos Group and, after receiving Allied airdrops of weapons and ammunition, could effectively harass the rear of the German units fighting in Warsaw.